Toetje585/dev-docker-android/README.md

 ## Create Host Dev Directory

-Create a directory on your **host** OS where you plan on to store your Android project components (<HOST Parent path>).
+Create a directory on your **host** OS where you plan on to store your Android project components (<HOST_Parent_path>).
 At a high level, and for the purposes of an example, if I was going to start work on an a *LineageOS 15* build, I would create a directory on the host specific to my *Lineage15*:

 ```
-mkdir <HOST Parent path>/Lineage15
+mkdir <HOST_Parent_path>/Lineage15
 ```

-## Run the Docker Image with Mounts
+## Run the Docker Image with host:container Mounts

-Continuing from the example above, if I've created my **host** project directory as `<HOST Parent path>/Lineage15` , and want to work/access this path from within the **container** at `/root/Lineage15` then I would run the following:
+Continuing from the example above, if I've created my **host** project directory as `<HOST_Parent_path>/Lineage15` , and want to work/access this path from within the **container** at `/root/Lineage15` then I would run the following:

 ```
-sudo docker run -it --rm -v <HOST Parent path>/Lineage15:\
+sudo docker run -it --rm -v <HOST_Parent_path>/Lineage15:\
 /root/Lineage15 android-dev
 ```

-Your build components are now accessible from the host at : `<HOST Parent path>/Lineage15` and from within the container at : `/root/Lineage15`.
+Your build components are now accessible from the host at : `<HOST_Parent_path>/Lineage15` and from within the container at : `/root/Lineage15`.